 Zachary Johnson, the second Jack-In-The-Box, is married to Tamra Dixon, a local television news anchor.

 Michael Hendrie (M.P.H.) is briefly mentioned as being happily married to a woman named Sally.
-Their relationship is not show, but given how M.P.H. has been seen treating his girlfriends, it's hard to imagine them having any sort of drama.
+Their relationship is not shown, but given how M.P.H. has been seen treating his girlfriends, it's hard to imagine them having any sort of drama.

-Count Max and Ruby, the Vampire King and Queen of the Night from Scary Godmother are head over for heels for each other.
+Count Max and Ruby, the Vampire King and Queen of the Night from Scary Godmother, are head over for heels for each other.
 It's a case of Opposites Attract: Max prefers things old fashioned and likes adhering to traditional ways while Ruby is something of a modern woman who has no trouble adjusting to change.
 In one comic the two have a brief fight over traditional versus modern ways, and while separate, they see things about both lifestyles they don't find attractive at all.
 Max is followed by fan girls who want to obey his every command, which Max is reminded is something that was considered an old fashioned trait in women but which he thinks is disgusting.
 Ruby is accosted by several "modern" vampires who make rude comments and treat her disrespectfully.
 This also reminds Max and Ruby of why they love each other.
 Max thinks Ruby is vibrant and energetic and is attracted to her determination and ability to think for herself.
 Ruby loves Max's respectful demeanor and the way he both genuinely compliments her and treats her like a goddess.

 Nathaniel Adam was happily married to Angela Adam until the experiment that either blasted him eighteen years into the future and left everyone thinking he had died, or until he died for eighteen years and then came back to life (what really happened is open to interpretation).
 She had remarried a man he hated and then died of cancer in the meantime, and his learning to reconcile with her memory is a major part of his character arc over the course of the series.